Peeragogy/Peeragogy.github.io/coworking-story.md

 ---
+---
----The board of a housing association needs to set a strategy that takes account of major changes in legislation, the UK benefits system and the availability of long term construction loans.
+The board of a housing association needs to set a strategy that takes account of major changes in legislation, the UK benefits system and the availability of long term construction loans.
 Julian, eager to make use of his new-found peeragogical insights suggests an approach where